josehu07/josehu07.github.io/index.md

 - [Hux OS kernel](https://github.com/josehu07/hux-kernel): a weekend operating system kernel project built to be minimal and understandable.
 I documented my development of Hux into a complete set of wiki pages.
 - [Garner](https://github.com/josehu07/garner): demonstrating hierarchical validation for optimistic concurrency control (OCC) on a B+-tree database index.
 - [Codetective](https://josehu.com/apps/codetective): a client-side WASM app enabling code AI authorship analysis in five clicks.
+- [Roaring Visual](https://josehu.com/apps/roaring-visual): visualization of roaring bitmaps and their size and performance profiles.

 ... and more on my [GitHub profile](https://github.com/josehu07) page!